cosimoyi/MLSoccer/README.md

 If you decide to set up the ML-Agents environment in a Windows device or a macOS device that’s not running on the M1 chip, then I believe the [official tutorial](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Installation.md) would be sufficient for the setup.

 However, we need to do something slightly different for a macOS device with an M1 chip to ensure everything works fine without compatibility issues.
+After **creating the project**, **downloading the ML=Agents package** in Unity Editor, and **having miniconda or anaconda installed** in our computer, we can set up the python virtual environment in the following way:

-1. Create an empty virtual environment
+1. Open a terminal and areate an empty virtual environment
 ```
 conda create -n mlenv
 ```